bjuergens/http_log_proxy/readme.md

 a simple dockerimage for a proxy that logs http-bodys (both requests and responses).
+Based on nginx/alpine.

 inspired by